kvnhan/Neural-Networks/README.md

 Also, to make sure you have everything and no error, do this command in ur os terminal " conda create --name 'Whatever name you want' scipy scikit-learn matplotlib pandas tensorflow " Then do
-    " activate 'Whatever name you want>' " and then install keras and you should be good
+    " activate 'Whatever name you want' " and then install keras and you should be good